plumvillage/newsletter/src/2024/en/articles/sr-tam-muoi--the-profound-silence-of-dharma-mountain.md

 ## Saturday

-Before our last sitting meditation session, we listened once more to Thay's encouraging words: “Sitting meditation is an act of civilization… It is priceless.
+Before our last sitting meditation session, we listened once more to Thay’s encouraging words: “Sitting meditation is an act of civilization… It is priceless.
 You simply sit there, not doing anything.
 You are happy to be aware that you are sitting on a very beautiful planet, revolving in a galaxy of stars.
 You are sitting in the lap of the Earth and over your head there are trillions of stars.
 If you can sit and see that, what else do you need to sit for.
 You are in touch with the universe, and your happiness is immense.”

 <div class="article-end"></div>